playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 ## Hooks + the VDOM

+I hear you, React-Senior-Team-Lead-a-tron:

+> This is all recap for me.
+How does this pertain to your thesis of React's consistency?

 // TODO: Talk about how hooks are stored in a per-component basis using a [linked list](https://github.com/facebook/react/blob/c0464aedb16b1c970d717651bba8d1c66c578729/packages/react-reconciler/src/ReactFiberHooks.js#L192-L198) internally, linking back to the main thesis